 What is a good NPS?

 As a general rule in New Zealand and Australia, you should aim for an average NPS of 30.
-However, this will depend on your industry.
-You can find specific data on your industry with our free benchmarks.

 Related content: The top 3 Net Promoter Score industries in Australia and New Zealand.

-Tomas Dickson, Senior Account Manager at Perceptive, has some insight into how business can improve their chances of a better NPS:
+Sammie Parkinson, CX Team Leader at Perceptive, has some insight into how business can improve their chances of a better NPS:

 “Don’t make your customers come to you.
 Go to them—this will massively improve your customer satisfaction and, invariably, your NPS too.”

 Generally speaking, improving your NPS centres on one thing: providing a good experience for your customers, keeping them at the centre of your business, and should you fail at some point, make sure you react immediately to rectify the situation.

 Related content: How to increase your Net Promoter Score percentage in 5 easy steps

 How to use NPS to be more competitive

 NPS allows a company to understand their place in their industry as a whole, rather than just its own reputation in a vacuum—enabling it to see how they can leverage their own unique position to outclass the competition.